JpEncausse/SARAH-Documentation/markdown/en/getting_started_v3.md

 ## Update SARAH

-If you want to udpate SARAH to a newer version (version less than 4) you need to follow the below steps:
+If you want to udpate SARAH to a newer version you need to follow the below steps:

 1. Backup (rename) current install
 2. Download and unzip the new version